University of Dayton: Residence halls

 Located in the heart of campus, Founders Hall is U-shaped and houses 400 first-year students.
 Its lobby is shared by the entire building.
 Founders Hall is coed by floor, and all rooms are double occupancy, except for two rooms, which are quads.
 Founders was newly renovated during the summer of 2013.

 Marianist Hall was built in 2004 and is composed of three separate wings.
 The east wing houses 128 first-year students, coed by floor, in double-occupancy rooms.
 The middle and west wings house 256 second-year students, coed by floor.
 A chapel, bookstore, credit union, food emporium, learning center, and post office are also located in Marianist Hall.

 Marycrest Complex is the largest community housing on campus.
 It is coed by floor, has three sections that house 940 first-year students by floor and wing.
 Marycrest has double-occupancy rooms for first-year students, as well as a limited number of single-occupancy rooms.
 A dining facility is part of this complex.
 Marycrest also includes the late-night stop, Crest Express.
 Renovations were completed in summer 2007.

-Stuart Complex is composed of three separate first-year student halls housing 632 students and sharing a common lobby.
+Stuart Complex (Stu) is composed of three separate first-year student halls housing 632 students and sharing a common lobby.
 Before renovations in 2009, Adele Hall housed women, Meyer Hall housed men, and Sheehy Hall housed men and women, coed by floor.
 Now, each wing has both men and women co-ed by floor.
 All rooms are double occupancy.
 A convenience store known as "Stuart's Landing" is part of this complex.

 Virginia W. Kettering Hall (VWK) houses 636 sophomores in 158 four-person suites and two 2-person suites.
 Each suite has a living room, two bedrooms, and a bathroom.
-Suites are furnished, have a small refrigerator, and are air-conditioned.
+Suites are furnished, have two small refrigerators, and are air-conditioned.
 The residence hall also contains a dining room for 500 students and two meeting rooms.

 Apartments

-The university owns a number of apartment buildings for student housing; these include the Lawnview Apartments (165 students in 42 suites), the Campus South (318 students in 53 suites), Garden Apartments (544 students in 138 suites), Plumwood Apartments with 55 suites for law and graduate students, and furnished apartments above Brown Street businesses in University Place.
+The university owns a number of apartment buildings for student housing; these include the Lawnview Apartments (165 students in 42 suites), Campus South (318 students in 53 suites), Garden Apartments (544 students in 138 suites), Plumwood Apartments with 55 suites for law and graduate students, and furnished apartments above Brown Street businesses in University Place.

 In 2013, the university purchased three more condominium units at Irving Commons southeast of campus.
 The university already owned 54 beds and 60 leases.

 The Caldwell Street Apartments opened in 2012 on six acres along Caldwell and Brown streets on the site of a former car dealership.
 The $25 million project houses more than 400 upperclass students in townhouse-style apartments.

 ArtStreet opened in 2004 and offers townhouse and loft apartments to 58 juniors and seniors in the center of the south student neighborhood.
 ArtStreet combines living spaces with multi-purpose studio facilities and includes a student-run café, recording studio and WUDR Flyer Radio.
 In an effort to establish and expand the IACT program located at ArtStreet, the recording studio was dismantled and replaced with IACT offices in 2018.